 Sefa Kitchen is a Mediterranean restaurant just slightly up the road from Bondi Beach.
 The stunning interiors are reminiscent of the Middle East which really enhances the dining experience.

-Aside from the delicious food, Sefa Kitchen also have an emphasis on sustainability, sourcing grass-fed and hormone-free meat from local butchers.
+Sefa Kitchen also have an emphasis on sustainability, sourcing grass-fed and hormone-free meat from local butchers.
 They also grow a lot of their own herbs and have a strong focus on seasonal produce.

 This ‘deli’ style restaurant located near Bondi Beach has a “farm to plate” philosophy, offering lots of healthy, seasonal dishes.
 You can choose from their selection of small plates to share or a more substantial main.
 Otherwise if you’re in the mood to just graze and sip on cocktails they have a great range of platters… The veggie platter with 3 daily dips, olives, fermented vegetables and sourdough is delicious (with a Jalapeño Margarita on the side, of course).